History of Solidarity: Early strikes (1980)

 The Polish government enforced censorship, and official media said little about the "sporadic labor disturbances in Gdańsk"; as a further precaution, all phone connections between the coast and the rest of Poland were soon cut.
 Nonetheless, the government failed to contain the information: a spreading wave of samizdats (bibuła), including Robotnik (The Worker), and grapevine gossip, along with Radio Free Europe broadcasts that penetrated the Iron Curtain, ensured that the ideas of the emerging Solidarity movement quickly spread.
+The strike attracted immense media attention in the West and Western journalists swarmed into Poland to cover the crisis.

 On August 16, delegations from other strike committees arrived at the shipyard.
 Delegates (Bogdan Lis, Andrzej Gwiazda and others) together with shipyard strikers agreed to create an Inter-Enterprise Strike Committee (Międzyzakładowy Komitet Strajkowy, or MKS).
-On August 17 a priest, Henryk Jankowski, performed a mass outside the shipyard's gate, at which 21 demands of the MKS were put forward.
+On August 17 a priest, Henryk Jankowski, performed a mass outside the shipyard's gate under a Polish flag, at which 21 demands of the MKS were put forward.
 The list went beyond purely local matters, beginning with a demand for new, independent trade unions and going on to call for a relaxation of the censorship, a right to strike, new rights for the Church, the freeing of political prisoners, and improvements in the national health service.
+The crisis in Gdańsk was considered sufficiently serious that Edward Gierek hastily ended his vacation in the Crimea to head back to Warsaw.

-Next day, a delegation of KOR intelligentsia, including Tadeusz Mazowiecki, arrived to offer their assistance with negotiations.
+On August 22 1980, a delegation of KOR intelligentsia, including Tadeusz Mazowiecki, left Warsaw and made their way past roadblocks to arrive in Gdańsk to offer their assistance with negotiations.
 A bibuła news-sheet, Solidarność, produced on the shipyard's printing press with KOR assistance, reached a daily print run of 30,000 copies.
 Meanwhile, Jacek Kaczmarski's protest song, Mury (Walls), gained popularity with the workers.